PascalLG/nubo-hs/README.md

 * Enter your cloud password.

 Et voilà!
 You are ready to add content to your nubo folder and synchronise it with your cloud.

+If you are trying nubo for the first time on a server, you may want to run ``nubo init --test`` instead at the third step above.
+This will run some basic sanity checks after authentication to validate your installation.
+Should these tests fail, do not use nubo and report an issue.

 Note: on Windows 10, nubo may crash with an error message about certificate validation.
 Just open once your cloud URL with Edge to fix this issue.